sasdallas/Ethereal/README.md

 - `libkstructures`: Contains misc. kernel structures, like lists/hashmaps/parsers/whatever

 ## Building
-To build reduceOS, you will need a cross compiler for your target architecture.\
+To build Ethereal, you will need a cross compiler for your target architecture.\
 Other packages required: `grub-common`, `xorriso`, `qemu-system`

 Edit `buildscripts/build-arch.sh` to change the target build architecture. \
-Running `make all` will build an ISO in `build-output/reduceOS.iso`
+Running `make all` will build an ISO in `build-output/ethereal.iso`

 ## External components
 Certain external components are available in `external`.
 Here is a list of them and their versions: